 B.A. in Psychology (Mental Health Track)

-|By taking 42 credits of prescribed psychology courses, students are able to complete the requirements for the psychology major and for the specialization in mental health with only 3 additional credits over the 39 normally required for a general psychology major and within the normal 128 credits required for graduation.
-The 3 additional credits beyond the 39 that normally are required for a general psychology major come from free elective credits, which are reduced from 24 to 21.
+|By taking 33 credits of prescribed psychology courses, students are able to complete the requirements for the psychology major and for the specialization in mental health with only 3 additional credits over the 33 normally required for a general psychology major and within the normal 120 credits required for graduation.
 If students wish to take further psychology courses outside of the track, they may do so as free electives.|

-|General Education Requirements||(52 credits)|
+|General Education Requirements||(53 credits)|

-College Competencies (21 credits)
+College Competencies (24 credits)

-Liberal Arts Distribution (18 credits)
+Liberal Arts Distribution (21 credits)

-University Requirements (13 credits)
+University Requirements (8 credits)

-|Major Requirements||(42 credits)|
+|Major Requirements||(33 credits)|

-Required Major Courses (24 credits)
+Required Major Courses (18 credits)

-Mental Health Track Courses (18 credits)
+Mental Health Track Courses (15 credits)

 PSYC2126 The Interview

-|Free Electives||(16 credits)|
+|Free Electives||(19 credits)|

-WRITTEN COMMUNICATION: This requirement consists of six credits in English Composition (ENGL1101 and ENGL1102) and six credits of writing intensive courses within the major.
+WRITTEN COMMUNICATION: This requirement consists of six credits in English Composition (ENWR1101 and ENWR1102) and six credits of writing intensive courses within the major.

-ORAL COMMUNICATION: Requirements consist of a three-credit course that is substantially concerned with public speaking and oral presentations, typically a course in SPCH.
+SPEECH/PROFESSIONAL COMMUNICATION: Requirements consist of a three-credit course that is substantially concerned with public speaking and oral presentations, typically a course in SPCH.

 ETHICAL AND MORAL ANALYSIS: Requirements consist of a three-credit course that is substantially concerned with ethical theories and questions.
 Choose course from PHIL, RELI, a course that has “ethics” in its title, or a course designated as meeting the requirement within a major program.

 SCIENTIFIC ANALYSIS: Requirements consist of a minimum of six credits of laboratory science from BIOL, CHEM, ENVR, MBIO, or PHYS.